sergio11/talk_tracer_ai_architecture/README.md

 **Empower your meetings with TalkTracerAI and transform the way you derive insights from discussions!** 🌟✨

-### Architecture Elements:
+### Architecture Elements Overview

-#### Apache Airflow

-Apache Airflow plays a pivotal role in TalkTracerAI's operation, orchestrating a Directed Acyclic Graph (DAG) that manages the workflow.
+- **Apache Airflow:** Apache Airflow plays a pivotal role in TalkTracerAI's operation, orchestrating a Directed Acyclic Graph (DAG) that manages the workflow.
 This DAG automates transcription, NLP analysis, summary generation, translations, and indexing tasks, ensuring a seamless and efficient process flow.

-#### Flask

-Flask serves as the backbone of TalkTracerAI's backend infrastructure, providing a lightweight and robust web microframework for constructing the backend server and RESTful APIs.
+- **Flask:** Flask serves as the backbone of TalkTracerAI's backend infrastructure, providing a lightweight and robust web microframework for constructing the backend server and RESTful APIs.
 These APIs facilitate interactions between various components, allowing seamless communication and data exchange.

-#### Elasticsearch

-Employed for indexing processed meeting text with NLP, Elasticsearch enables precise searches by key terms and significantly enhances data retrieval efficiency.
+- **Elasticsearch:** Employed for indexing processed meeting text with NLP, Elasticsearch enables precise searches by key terms and significantly enhances data retrieval efficiency.

-#### MongoDB

-Utilized to store and model meeting data as BSON documents, MongoDB offers flexibility in data structure and storage, enabling efficient data management and retrieval.
+- **MongoDB:** Utilized to store and model meeting data as BSON documents, MongoDB offers flexibility in data structure and storage, enabling efficient data management and retrieval.

-#### MinIO

-MinIO functions as the cloud-based object storage solution for meeting audio files, ensuring high-performance, scalability, and reliability in handling large volumes of data.
+- **MinIO:** MinIO functions as the cloud-based object storage solution for meeting audio files, ensuring high-performance, scalability, and reliability in handling large volumes of data.

-#### HAProxy

-HAProxy serves a dual role, implementing load balancing patterns for multiple MinIO instances and managing Flask services of the TalkTracerAI API.
+- **HAProxy:** HAProxy serves a dual role, implementing load balancing patterns for multiple MinIO instances and managing Flask services of the TalkTracerAI API.
 This ensures system availability, performance, and effective load distribution.

-#### Redis

-Redis acts as an in-memory data structure store, optimizing data retrieval and caching to enhance TalkTracerAI's system performance.
+- **Redis:** Redis acts as an in-memory data structure store, optimizing data retrieval and caching to enhance TalkTracerAI's system performance.

-#### Celery Flower

-Celery Flower serves as a real-time monitoring tool for Celery, providing a web-based user interface to monitor and manage Celery clusters, ensuring smooth task queue operations.
+- **Celery Flower:** Celery Flower serves as a real-time monitoring tool for Celery, providing a web-based user interface to monitor and manage Celery clusters, ensuring smooth task queue operations.

-#### PostgreSQL

-PostgreSQL functions as the primary relational database for storing structured data in Apache Airflow, guaranteeing robustness and reliability in managing workflow metadata.
+- **PostgreSQL:** PostgreSQL functions as the primary relational database for storing structured data in Apache Airflow, guaranteeing robustness and reliability in managing workflow metadata.

-#### Hugging Face Model - Fine-Tuned T5 Small for Text Summarization

-Leveraging the "t5-small" model fine-tuned for text summarization tasks using PyTorch, TalkTracerAI generates concise and coherent summaries of meeting transcripts.
+- **Hugging Face Model - Fine-Tuned T5 Small for Text Summarization:** Leveraging the "t5-small" model fine-tuned for text summarization tasks using PyTorch, TalkTracerAI generates concise and coherent summaries of meeting transcripts.

-#### Other Technologies

-Additional technologies like scikit-learn, spaCy, vaderSentiment, and PyTorch play essential roles in conducting machine learning, NLP tasks, and sentiment analysis, providing a comprehensive and insightful analysis of meeting conversations.
+- **Other Technologies:** Additional technologies like scikit-learn, spaCy, vaderSentiment, and PyTorch play essential roles in conducting machine learning, NLP tasks, and sentiment analysis, providing a comprehensive and insightful analysis of meeting conversations.

 ## Tools screenshots